The Most DELICIOUS, Ultimate Vanilla Frosting

 - Beat in cold Cream Cheese till smooth.
 Scrape down sides of bowl and beat again till smooth and thickened.
 About 1 minute in total.

 - Beat in Vanilla and icing sugar.
-Leave to stand for 1 minute so that sugar can melt into the cream cheese thoroughly.
+Leave to stand in the fridge for 5 minutes so that sugar can melt into the cream cheese thoroughly.

 - The frosting will be quite thick at this stage (depending on the cream cheese you used).
 If I’m using the frosting for layer cakes, I use it as it is.
-Just stir it a bit with a metal spoon to smooth out the biggest air bubbles.
+Let each layer of frosting chill in the fridge for at least 2 hours before adding another cake layer on top.
+Not ideal for stacking more than 2 layers of cake.

 - If I’m piping the frosting onto cupcakes, I like to leave it standing for a few minutes as room temperature to soften slightly.